ChrstphrHll/npc_gen/students/Kendel Shael.md

 # Kendel Shael
 ---
 ### Description
-- Firbolg Rouge from Principality of the Palus Peoples
+- Firbolg Rouge from Verdain
 - 1st year Exploration student in Alderden
-- shoulder length wavy blonde hair that's plain, Gray eyes, and Pale Blue skin
+- short curly dirty blonde hair that's plain, Gray eyes, and Pale Blue skin
 - Is Concerned and Muddle-headed, and has Finesse as their ideal

 ### Organizations